How to use Segment events to power Knock

 Use webhooks to connect to Knock.
 Knock does not have a first-party integration with Segment, so you will not find us in Segment's destination catalog.
 Instead, you'll configure the connection to Knock via a webhook destination as described below.

-Once you're here, click "Configure Webhooks (Actions)" button in the top right.
-Now you'll be in a setup flow to configure your webhook.
+Click the "Configure Webhooks (Actions)" button in the top right to enter the setup flow to configure your webhook:

-1. Select data source: check the data source you'd like to receive events from and click "Next"
+• Select the data source you'd like to receive events from and click "Next."

-2. Setup: Give a name to the destination, like "Knock", and keep the "Fill in settings manually" option selected then click "Create destination"
+• Give a name to the destination, like "Knock," and keep the "Fill in settings manually" option selected, then click "Create destination."

-2. Add test event: here you can load a test event or load a sample event; either way make sure it matches your trigger conditions.
-(Segment will warn you if it doesn't.)
+• You can load a test or sample event; either way, ensure it matches your trigger conditions (Segment will warn you if it doesn't).

 Viewing Segment track events in Knock

-From the source environment configuration page click the "View in environment" button on one of the source environments.
-You'll be taken to the Segment source in the environment you selected and you should see events sent.
-If you don't, try clicking the refresh button on the top of the list to refetch any incoming events.
+From the source environment configuration page, click the "View in environment" button on one of the source environments.
+You'll be taken to the Segment source in the environment you selected, and you should see events sent.
+If you don't, try clicking the refresh button at the top of the list to refetch any incoming events.

 Connecting a track event to a workflow